 6) District 9

 -A well crafted piece of sci-fi entertainment.
 I went in to this with so much negativity thinking it was going to be nothing but a gimmick.
 But what I got instead was a gripping story and two characters that drew me in emotionally ten times over.
-And this is how you do special effects; not drawing attention to them every two seconds, and in the background as an afterthought.
-Despite the third act dragging on and being plagued with too many character twists, there is no denying this film’s greatness.
-Also, Sharlto Copley as Wikus, the main character…best performance of the year.
+And this is how you do special effects; not drawing attention to them every two seconds, in the background as an afterthought.
+Despite the third act dragging and being plagued with too many character twists, there is no denying this film’s greatness.
+Also, Sharlto Copley as Wikus, the main character: one of the best performances of the year.

 5) Inglorious Bastards

 -Every time I’m about to see a Quentin Tarantino movie, I think I’m going to hate it, but in the end, I love every minute.
 The trailer for this movie was obnoxious.
 Brad Pitt seemed annoying, and it just looked really unappealing.
 Although Tarantino’s big important scenes go on way too long, he always keeps you glued to the screen.
 The climax is extremely satisfying and in perfect parallel to how it begins.
 And I couldn’t have been more wrong about Brad Pitt’s character.
+He was great.
 Christoph Waltz is a brilliant villain who will probably get nominated for an Oscar.
-The best part about this movie is that it just has so many OMG moments that only Tarantino can deliver.
+This movie has so many great moments that only Tarantino can deliver.

 4) The Fantastic Mr. Fox

 -This is a near perfect comedy.
 For me, this is one of George Clooney’s best performances ever, and it’s a voice over.
-The story is ‘meh’ but the characters are not.
-The relationships and conflicts in this movie are hilarious and sad at the same time, which is what Wes Anderson does best.
+The story is ‘meh,’ but the characters are not.
+The relationships and conflicts are hilarious and sad at the same time, which is what Wes Anderson does best.
 The stop motion is fun to watch, but the voice talents are even better to listen to.
 Jason Schwartzman rules.

 -Talk about being alone on an island.
-I’m pretty sure I’m the only one to have Watchmen on a Top 10 list, let alone number 3.
+I’m pretty sure I’m the only one to have Watchmen on a top ten list, let alone number three.
 Yes, the movie has its supporters, but many hate it.
 I don’t get it.
 Oh wait, yes I do.
-It didn’t live up to its unrealistic hype – therefore it sucked in the minds of many.
-If this wasn’t based on the greatest graphic novel ever written and it was just some random movie that came out, people would have loved it.
+It didn’t live up to its unrealistic hype, therefore it sucked in the minds of many.
+If this wasn’t based on the greatest graphic novel ever written and was just some random movie that came out, people would have loved it.
 Aside from Malin Akerman as Silk Spectre II and Matthew Goode as Ozymandias, the acting was out of the park.
 Jackie Earle Haley as Rorschach…brilliant.
 Every moment spent with Rorschach is memorable.
 It’s a cool film to look at.
 Dr. Manhattan was an extremely tragic figure.
 The Comedian was downright scary.
-Is this as good as the novel…no. Is it a great film…yes it is.
+Is this as good as the novel?
+No. Is it a great film?
+Yes it is.